What are the symptoms of secondary breast cancer?

 Symptoms of secondary breast cancer in the lungs

-The first symptoms of a secondary cancer in the lungs can include:
+The first symptom of a secondary cancer in the lungs may be a cough that does not get better or feeling breathless.

-We have more information about treating the symptoms caused by secondary breast cancer in the lungs.
+We have more information about controlling the symptoms of secondary breast cancer in the lungs.

 Symptoms of secondary breast cancer in the liver

 The liver is under the lower ribs on the right side of the tummy (abdomen).
-Secondary cancer in the liver may cause discomfort or pain in this area.
+If there is a secondary cancer in the liver, you may have discomfort or pain in this area.
 Other symptoms can include:

 • losing your appetite